csswizardry/csswizardry.github.com/_posts/2014-05-21-grouping-related-classes-in-your-markup.md

 meta: "An interesting way of visually and ‘physically’ grouping multiple class attributes"
 ---

+**N.B.
+2016-02-23** I no longer advise this technique—it proved far too problematic on teams where people we unfamiliar with the syntax.
+If you do wish to clearly delimit classes in your markup, perhaps opt for something a little less alien:

+    <div class="media  media--large
+                testimonial  testimonial--main">

 A few weeks back, [I put out a Tweet](https://twitter.com/csswizardry/status/439383832920604672) to [a jsFiddle](http://jsfiddle.net/csswizardry/m2qa9/) describing an idea I’d had in